dfsp-spirit/fsbrain/docker/DOCKERHUB_README_BACKUP.md

 ```
 mkdir ~/fsbrain_docker_results
-sudo docker run -v ~/fsbrain_docker_results:/home/output -v ~/data/study1:/home/input:ro -it dfspspirit/fsbrain:0.7.0
+sudo docker run --rm -v ~/fsbrain_docker_results:/home/output -v ~/data/study1:/home/input:ro -it dfspspirit/fsbrain:0.7.0
 ```
 Now you are in an R session inside the container, and your data from the host system is available under `/home/input/`.
 You must write any results you want to keep after the container is destroyed to `/home/output/`.

-### Using a single input/output directory instead

-The approach above has the advantage that you cannot accidentally overwrite or change your input data because it is mounted read-only in the container.
-If having separate directories for the input and output seems unintuitive or you want to change the input data, you can simply mount a single directory in read-write mode:
+If you prefer a single read-write directory instead of separate input/output folders (e.g. because you want to modify the input data), you can simply mount just one directory:

 ```
-sudo docker run -v ~/data/study1:/home/input -it dfspspirit/fsbrain:0.7.0
+sudo docker run --rm -v ~/data/study1:/home/input -it dfspspirit/fsbrain:0.7.0
 ```

-Now you are in an R session inside the container, and your data from the host system is available under `/home/input/`.
-You must write any results you want to keep after the container is destroyed to the input directory.
+**Note:** the container runs as root, so files it writes to `/home/output` are owned by root on your host.
+Clean up with e.g. `sudo chown -R "$USER" ~/fsbrain_docker_results`.

 ### Running a shell (or something else) instead of R in the container

-If you have data analysis and visualization scripts ready and prefer to run the from a shell instead of being dropped in an interactive R session, you can of course specify a custom command to run when the container is started.
+If you have data analysis and visualization scripts ready and prefer to run them from a shell instead of being dropped in an interactive R session, you can of course specify a custom command to run when the container is started.
 Here we start an interactive bash session instead of R:

 ```
-sudo docker run -v ~/data/study1:/home/input -it dfspspirit/fsbrain:0.7.0 /bin/bash
+sudo docker run --rm -v ~/data/study1:/home/input -it dfspspirit/fsbrain:0.7.0 /bin/bash
 ```